Machairodontinae: Post-cranial skeleton

 The scimitar-toothed machairodonts (Machairodontini, Homotherini and Metailurini) are a much more diverse group.
 The canines of this larger group are significantly shorter and generally stouter, but still much longer than in any modern cat.
 Because of the diversity of the genera, it is difficult to illustrate a specific type.
 The Machairodontini were the first among the machairodontines and the felids overall to attain near-lion size and already showed impressive upper canines early on in their evolution in the Miocene, but apart from these retained a relatively cat-like morphology that was more similar to modern pantherines than more derived machairodontines from later periods.
 Machairodus appears to have been an excellent jumper.
 The homotherines were overall more specialized and already the earliest taxa like Lokotunjailurus were remarkably long-legged and lean, though as large as a modern lion, a trend that further magnified in the Pliocene-Pleistocene genus Homotherium, which was once thought to be plantigrade, but was proven to be digitigrade.
 Homotherium serum, the most derived known species from the Pleistocene of North America bore a sloped back that might have made it excellent at running long distances, similar to the living spotted hyena.
 It also had a well-developed visual cortex, a large nasal cavity that would have allowed for better oxygen intake and smaller, only partially retractable claws that might have functioned like spikes for a better grip on the ground, all of which seems to point to a highly active lifestyle and cursoriality.
 Xenosmilus however, a mid-Pleistocene homotherine from Florida and close relative of Homotherium, broke this trend in that it had both scimitar-like teeth and a bulky and strong build that is more typical for dirk-tooths.

 The third scimitar-toothed tribe, the Metailurini, bore overall similarity to modern cats, but were highly diverse in terms of morphology with species ranging from a small cheetah to a small lion in size.
 Some had comparatively short, almost conical upper canines similar to modern cats, while some species bore strongly pronounced machairodontine features.
 However, in contrast to homotherines and smilodontines, even the most derived metailurines retained long tails, long hind legs and a long spine.
 On average, scimitar-toothed cats had more teeth than the average dirk-toothed machairodont, with six premolars on the mandible.
 When viewing only postcranial remains of similar-toothed machairodonts, many of their forms were comparatively similar to modern pantherines (genera Panthera and Neofelis).

+Mummified specimen

+In 2020, the mummified remains of a 3-week-old cub belonging to the species Homotherium latidens were found in Yakutia, Russia.
+They are believed to be the first of its kind to ever be found, with the fur's color and softness surprising scientists.